Pond Construction Process – Lorain County

 The above items are only suggestions that may help if planning a new pond in Lorain County.

 The Lorain SWCD has a limited number of Ohio Pond Management Handbooks and USDA Ponds-Planning, Design, Construction books available that will help with pond construction and management.
-They will be provided at no charge with proof of a paid pond application from your township.

 NOTE: Township officials interested in having the Lorain SWCD resume pond services should contact the Lorain County Commissioners and ask that funding for the Lorain SWCD be restored.